-In his May 15th Sports Illustrated article, “Hustle and Flow”, Lee Jenkins points out that the NBA’s most talented and skilled team, the Golden St. Warriors, is also the league’s hustle kingpin, having led the league in two categories, Loose Ball Recoveries and Deflections and placing second in Screen Assists and Contested Shots.
+In the Sports Illustrated article, “Hustle and Flow”, Lee Jenkins points out that one of the NBA’s most talented and skilled teams, the Golden St. Warriors, is also the league’s hustle kingpin, having led the league in two categories, Loose Ball Recoveries and Deflections and placing second in Screen Assists and Contested Shots.

-And, while these designated hustle stats are a start, there are certainly loopholes to consider:
+And, while these designated player hustle stats are a start, there are certainly loopholes to consider:

 - While a raw number is important, the percentage of successful attempts is even more important.
 For instance, the Wizards’ Marcin Gortat tied the Jazz’s Rudy Gobert for the league regular season lead in Screen Assists with 6.2 per game and at the time of the article was leading the same category during the playoffs with 8.6 per game.
 Those numbers are far less important than the percentage of successful screen assists.
 For instance, if Gortat set 40 screens a game and Gobert only 20, wouldn’t Gortat’s successful percentage be 50% of Gobert’s?

 - Also, in the case of Screen Assists, there has to be some consideration paid to “for whom the screen was set”.
 In the case of Gortat, the assumption is that many were set for John Wall or Bradley Beal.
 In the case of Gobert, the screens were likely set for Gordon Hayward and George Hill.
 Wall and Beal averaged a combined 52 ppg.; Hayward and Hill averaged a combined 39.7 ppg.
 If my assumption is valid, Gobert’s 6.2 screen assists per game could be interpreted as more valuable than Gortat’s 6.2.